landogz/boardsmemberportal/README.md

 - **Board Resolutions** - Create, edit, view, and manage board resolutions with version history
 - **Board Regulations** - Complete CRUD with versioning and change notes
 - **Board Issuances** - Public-facing page displaying both resolutions and regulations
+- **Activities Calendar** - Display all resolutions and regulations in calendar view with color coding
 - PDF document viewer with full-screen modal
 - Document history tracking with version comparison
 - Change notes for document edits
+- Email notifications sent to all users and CONSEC when new resolutions/regulations are created

 ### 🏛️ Government Agencies
 - Government agency management with CRUD operations